{{ alt }}

 How will affiliates know which players are financial?

-Players will not be able to complete the registration process into your competition if they are not a member so they won’t appear in a team’s registration or on scorecards.
+Players will not be able to complete the registration process for your competition if they are not members, so they won’t appear in a team’s registration or on scorecards.

 Affiliate administrators can view each team to see how many individuals are registered in each team.

-A team needs a minimum of eight (8) players in order for the team to appear in the fixturing system.
+A team needs a minimum of eight (8) players for the team to appear in the fixturing system.

 What happens if affiliates let non-members or teams of non-members participate?

-Anyone that takes the field without being a member is uninsured.
-If an affiliate is found to be knowingly allowing non-members to play they may be held liable in the event of injury.
+Anyone who takes the field without being a member is uninsured.
+If an affiliate is found to be knowingly allowing non-members to play, they may be held liable in the event of injury.

 The updated Affiliate Regulations will require all players to be national members as a prerequisite for retaining affiliation status with the sport.